gleber/erlfu/README.md

 - make set/2 and exec/2 transparent in regard to wrappers
 - add on_success/1 and on_failure/1
 - add wrappers that pass params to other futures for sharding and authentication
+- add complex composition to
+  - wait for all
+  - wait for one
+  - wait for specific, but gather other values

 ## Compositions ##